dechunwang/SSH-pytorch/README.md

 - [x] Support pytorch-1.0
 - [x] Support distributed training (gradient average)
 - [ ] Support multi-gpu(Multi-GPU can be done by using mulitiple distributed training on a single machine.
 The reason it is not support right now is because of the input size is not a fixed size.)
-- [x] Match mAP with original paper (current pretrain model have lower mAP (0.89)in wider face dataset that official implementation (0.907).
-Maybe more training is needed.
-Great thanks if anyone can help me find out what went wrong)
+- [x] Match mAP with original paper (current pretrain model have lower mAP (0.88)in wider face dataset that official implementation (0.907). ~~Maybe more training is needed.
+Great thanks if anyone can help me find out what went wrong)~~ i fixed a problem in anchor_target_layer.
+Now i can get( 0.905, 0.890, 0.809) vs SSH:(0.919,0.907,0.809)

 ### Installation